-A new study initiated by the German Engineering Association VDMA in collaboration with Spectaris and the German Federal Ministry of Education and Research (BMBF) has analysed ‘political steering processes in Asia aimed at the photonics industry’ – with an alarming outcome.
-Annika Löffler at the VDMA Photonics Forum assesses the implications of the findings
+A study initiated by the VDMA has analysed 'political steering processes in Asia aimed at the photonics industry' - with an alarming outcome.
+Annika Loffler of the VDMA Photonics Forum assesses the implications of the findings

 Challenges of competing with Asia